Quansight-Labs/free-threaded-compatibility/docs/ci.md

 newer CPython 3.13 release available since this document was written or updated, use that version instead.

-## Windows CI Setup via Custom PowerShell
+## Windows CI setup via custom PowerShell

-For installing a free-threaded build of python on a Windows CI runner (`runs-on: windows-latest`), you can download and install directly from [https://www.python.org/ftp/python/](https://www.python.org/ftp/python/) as shown in the  following PowerShell snippet (noting that the free-threaded binary is named `python{verison}t.exe`, where the "t" is for free-"t"hreaded).
+For installing a free-threaded build of Python on a Windows CI runner (`runs-on: windows-latest`), you can download and install directly from [https://www.python.org/ftp/python/](https://www.python.org/ftp/python/) as shown in the  following PowerShell snippet (noting that the free-threaded binary is named `python{version}t.exe`, where the "t" is for free-"t"hreaded).
 For more tips see the [docs on silent installation and options on Windows](https://docs.python.org/3.13/using/windows.html#installing-without-ui).